IBMDataScience/bank-marketing-classification/README.md

 # bank-marketing-classification
-build a times series model using Watson Studio Desktop and modeler flows
+build a classification model using Watson Studio Desktop and modeler flows